 What programming language does Codeverse use to teach kids code?
-A proprietary code called KidScript which is an approachable language that unnecessary complexities with with an easy to read, easy to write syntax.
+A proprietary code called KidScript.
+Kidscript is an approachable language that unnecessary complexities with with an easy to read, easy to write syntax.

 How can I keep up with my kid’s progress?
-You can log into the parent portal at anytime, but you also will receive a personal session update from your child’s instructor after each lesson to let you know what they covered during class.
+You can log into the parent portal at anytime, but you also will receive a personal session update from your child’s instructor after each lesson.
+This will let you know what they covered during class.

 Who are the instructors?
 What training do they have?
-All US based, Codeverse instructors are a collective of K-12 certified teachers, seasoned designers, game developers and engineering experts who have been coached by seasoned Codeverse guides.
+All US based, Codeverse instructors are a collective of K-12 certified teachers, seasoned designers, game developers and engineering experts.
+They also have been coached by seasoned Codeverse guides.

 What technology do I need?
 All you need is a desktop or laptop computer (or tablet with a keyboard) and wifi connection.